kccqzy/QCL/README.md

 Error message:
 ```
 error:
-    variable reference "c" does not exist in this lexical scope
+    variable reference "c" does not exist
   |
 4 |  c = a + b + c
   |              ^ undefined variable